Last updated: May 29, 2026

 Who may qualify: Older adults, adults with disabilities, caregivers, family members, facility residents, and concerned neighbors may all need help reporting a safety concern.

 Where to apply: Use the statewide elder abuse number, county Job and Family Services, or the Long-Term Care Ombudsman for care-setting complaints.
 For county office contact details, use the county directory from Ohio Benefits.
-For civil legal questions, Ohio’s legal help page lists the Pro Seniors legal helpline for Ohio residents age 60 and over.
+For civil legal questions, Ohio’s legal help page lists the Pro Seniors legal helpline for Ohio residents age 60 and older.

 Reality check: If there is immediate danger, call 911 first.
 If the concern is not immediate but still serious, write down dates, names, what happened, and who saw it.